jwickowski/codepruner.com/src/codepruner.com/content/english/post/2024/2024-09-10-how-to-configure-entity-framework-with-migrations-tutorial.md

 If you would like to see a speed comparison, let me know in the comments, then I will prepare it for you.

 ## Summary
 It is everything for today.
-Is is useful for you?
+Is it useful for you?
 Would you like to add or ask anything?
 Let me know in the comment below.
 See you next time.